Daniel Gandy Franks

 The 1900 U. S. Census taken on June 5, 1900, shows John M. Doak (age 41) born July 1858 in Texas to Unknown-born parents is a Stock Raiser owning his own home and living in Val Verde Co., TX.
 Living with him is his wife of 9 years, Arrie Doak (age 29) born February 1871 in Texas to Texas-born parents, with the only child born to her still living.
 Also living at home is daughter Edna M. Doak (age 2) born November 1897 in Texas to Texas-born parents.

-Galveston Daily News, Galveston, TX, November 15, 1903
+The Galveston Daily News, Galveston, Galveston Co., TX, Sunday, November 15, 1903

-HURT IN A COLLISION
+HURT IN A COLLISION.

 Conductor Franks Injured on the International Mexican.